temporalio/temporal-learning/docs/tutorials/typescript/nextjs/index.md

 Conceptually, a Workflow is a sequence of steps written in your programming language.

 Workflows orchestrate [Activities](https://docs.temporal.io/activities), which is how you interact with the outside world in Temporal.
-You use Activities to make API requests, access the filesystem, or perform other non-deterministic operations.
+You use Activities to make API requests, access the file system, or perform other non-deterministic operations.

 The Workflow you'll create in this tutorial will have a single Activity, `purchase`.